maxto/R-Books/README.md

 - [Happy Git and GitHub for the useR](https://happygitwithr.com/) Happy Git provides opinionated instructions on how to: Install Git and get it working smoothly with GitHub, in the shell and in the RStudio IDE.
 Develop a few key workflows that cover your most common tasks.
 Integrate Git and GitHub into your daily work with R and R Markdown.

+- [Outstanding User Interfaces with Shiny](https://divadnojnarg.github.io/outstanding-shiny-ui/) This book is not an HTML/Javascript/CSS course!
+Instead, it provides a survival kit to be able to customize Shiny.
+I am sure however that readers will want to explore more about these topics.

 Misc books [here](https://bookdown.org/home/archive/)